 Speed | 30ft |

-This talent for mimicry is replicated in the Kenku’s traits.
-Expert Duplication gives your Kenku advantage on ability checks when copying someone else’s writing or craftwork, and Mimicry means creatures that hear you mimic a voice must pass a Wisdom (Insight) to tell it’s not the real deal – this has a difficulty class (DC) of eight plus your proficiency bonus and Charisma modifier.
+Corvid-like in appearance and experts at mimicry, all Kenku 5e gain advantage on ability checks when copying someone else’s writing or craftwork.
+Meanwhile, the Mimicry ability means creatures that hear you mimic a voice must pass a Wisdom (Insight) to tell it’s not the real deal – this has a difficulty class (DC) of eight plus your proficiency bonus and Charisma modifier.

-Finally, there’s Kenku Recall.
-Thanks to their exceptionally good memories, a Kenku 5e character has proficiency in two skills of your choice.
+Thanks to their exceptionally good memory, a Kenku has proficiency in two skills of your choice.
 You also get to give yourself advantage before rolling on a check for one of these skills, and you can do this a number of times equal to your proficiency bonus per long rest.

 Read our full Kenku 5e species guide for more information.